vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 The latter seems to be the case, since all sacred texts are said to be valid and to differ from each 34“Jayanta discreetly kept silent about the Purāṇic ritual as such because that was practised by the Purāṇist camp as a whole; but he could say about the sub-sects like Śaiva etc. that they practiced a ritual of their own” \(Shah 1992-97, p.
 16\).
 “On his part, a Purāṇist would be much interested in defending the efficacy of the cult of Purāṇic ritual and in defending the validity of each single Purāṇic utterance, but these two tasks Jayanta has evaded even when an occasion was due.
 And the evasion must have been tactical.
 For Jayanta has been emphasising that the central aim of Nyāya philosophy is to vindicate the validity of Vedic testimony and he could not but note that to vindicate the validity of Vedic testimony and to vindicate the validity of Purāṇic testimony are two different propositions altogether” \(Shah 1992-97, pp. 20–21\).

-35On inclusivism as the standard “Hindū” approach, see Oberhammer and Hacker 1983, which includes a paper by Hacker \(who was possibly the first author to deal with the SĀP, see above, section II.1\).
+[^35]: On inclusivism as the standard “Hindū” approach, see Oberhammer and Hacker 1983, which includes a paper by Hacker \(who was possibly the first author to deal with the SĀP, see above, section II.1\).

 26